luckyrider/deep-dive-into-spark/docs/architecture/spark-definitive-guide-notes.md

 * Actions to collect data to native objects in the respective language
 * Actions to write to output data sources

+## Chapter 4.
+Structured API Overview
+The Structured APIs are a tool for manipulating all sorts of data, from unstructured log files to semi-structured CSV files and highly structured Parquet files.
+These APIs refer to three core types of distributed collection APIs:
+* Datasets
+* DataFrames
+* SQL tables and views

+the majority of the Structured APIs apply to both batch and streaming computation.

+Spark is a distributed programming model in which the user specifies transformations.
+Multiple transformations build up a directed acyclic graph of instructions.
+An action begins the process of executing that graph of instructions, as a single job, by breaking it down into stages and tasks to execute across the cluster.
+The logical structures that we manipulate with transformations and actions are DataFrames and Datasets.
+To create a new DataFrame or Dataset, you call a transformation.
+To start computation or convert to native language types, you call an action.

+To Spark, DataFrames and Datasets represent immutable, lazily evaluated plans that specify what operations to apply to data residing at a location to generate some output.
+When we perform an action on a DataFrame, we instruct Spark to perform the actual transformations and return the result.
+These represent plans of how to manipulate rows and columns to compute the user’s desired result.

+Tables and views are basically the same thing as DataFrames.
+We just execute SQL against them instead of DataFrame code.

+A schema defines the column names and types of a DataFrame.
+* You can define schemas manually
+* or read a schema from a data source (often called schema on read).

+Spark is effectively a programming language of its own.
+Internally, Spark uses an engine called Catalyst that maintains its own type information through the planning and processing of work.
+In doing so, this opens up a wide variety of execution optimizations that make significant differences.
+Spark types map directly to the different language APIs that Spark maintains and there exists a lookup table for each of these in Scala, Java, Python, SQL, and R. Even if we use Spark’s Structured APIs from Python or R, the majority of our manipulations will operate strictly on Spark types, not Python types.

+DataFrames Versus Datasets.

+In essence, within the Structured APIs, there are two more APIs, the “untyped” DataFrames and the “typed” Datasets.
+To say that DataFrames are untyped is as lightly inaccurate; they have types, but Spark maintains them completely and only checks whether those types line up to those specified in the schema at runtime.
+Datasets, on the other hand, check whether types conform to the specification at compile time.
+Datasets are only available to Java Virtual Machine (JVM)–based languages (Scala and Java) and we specify types with case classes or Java beans.

+For the most part, you’re likely to work with DataFrames.
+To Spark (in Scala), DataFrames are simply Datasets of Type Row.
+The “Row” type is Spark’s internal representation of its optimized in-memory format for computation.
+This format makes for highly specialized and efficient computation because rather than using JVM types, which can cause high garbage-collection and object instantiation costs, Spark can operate on its own internal format without incurring any of those costs.
+To Spark (in Python or R), there is no such thing as a Dataset: everything is a DataFrame and therefore we always operate on that optimized format.

+there are some excellent talks by Josh Rosen and Herman van Hovell:
+* Deep Dive into Project Tungsten Bringing Spark Closer to Bare Metal -Josh Rosen (Databricks)
+* A Deep Dive into the Catalyst Optimizer (Herman van Hovell)

+## Chapter 10.
+Spark SQL

 ## Chapter 15.
 How Spark Runs on a Cluster
 The Spark driver.
 The driver is the process “in the driver seat” of your Spark Application.
 It is the controller of the execution of a Spark Application and maintains all of the state of the Spark